pheelab/pheelab.github.io/index.md

 {% capture text %}

-Our research works focus on Medical Robotics and Mechatronics in Medicine.
+Our research works focus on Medical Robotics and Mechatronics in Medicine, with a special emphasis on the following areas:
+* Magnetically Actuated Ingestible Weight Management Capsule
+* Advanced Medical Robotics for Minimally Invasive Surgery
+* SGSR: An Extra Dimension of Grasping
+* Robotic Thyroidectomy
 {%
   include button.html
   link="research"